groso/TYPO3CMS-Reference-InsideTypo3/Documentation/CoreArchitecture/BackendModules/CliScripts/Index.rst

 The class itself must extend the :code:`\TYPO3\CMS\Extbase\Mvc\Controller\CommandController` class.
-Each action that should be available from the command line must be name following the pattern "[action name]Command".
+Each action that should be available from the command line must be named following the pattern "[action name]Command".
 The PHPdoc information is directly used as help text (description of the action, what arguments it takes).